Police: FedEx shooter legally bought guns used in shooting

 The law is intended to prevent people from purchasing or possessing a firearm if they are found by a judge to present “an imminent risk” to themselves or others.

-Authorities have two weeks after seizing someone’s weapon to argue in court that the person should not be allowed to possess a gun, according to the law.
-Officials have not said whether a Hole’s case was brought before a judge.
+Authorities have two weeks after seizing someone’s weapon to argue in court that the person should not be allowed to possess a gun.
+Officials have not said whether Hole’s case was brought before a judge.
 Michael Leffler, a spokesperson for the Marion County Prosecutor, said Sunday that the office is “looking into this matter.”

 If Hole had a court hearing and prevailed, state law indicates the shotgun would have been returned to him.
 If a judge ruled him dangerous or incompetent, however, he should have been barred from buying another gun.